sergeyresearchai-lgtm/phaethon-manifesto/README.md

 Phaethon is live.

-Full architectural access is granted only under a standard M&A/Verification NDA.
+To protect the core methodology of Relational Alignment, deep architectural access is strictly restricted.
+Open to secure, black-box verification cycles and high-level strategic partnerships only.

 sergey.research.ai@gmail.com